caslavak/FITSWeather/README.md

 CONFIGURATION
 -----------------------------------------------------------------------------
 Configuration information is stored in "config.properties".
-This file has to stay in the same folder as "FITS Weather.jar"
+This file has to stay in the same folder as "FITS Weather.exe"
 Fields:
 ROOT_DIR ......... path to the root folder that cointains subfolders with images SUBDIR_FORMAT .... date format for a subfolders (default yyyyMMdd), for more info